 The cost of delegates' time away from work will not usually enter into any calculations for comparing different types of training intervention (unless the options are of different durations), but they need to form part of any assessment of the overall cost.
 The increased productivity for that employee as a result of taking time out for learning could also be factored in to overall cost/benefit analysis, as could employee engagement ‘feel good’ factors resulting from feeling more equipped and competent.

 As L&D evolves and supports increased knowledge sharing, informal and regular short learning interventions such as podcasts or ’lunch & learns‘, any calculations need to reflect this.
 Bite size learning, which an employee can undertake when needed, means workflow is not interrupted and their productivity remains, thus removing the need to factor in the learner’s time.
 See more on evolving L&D practice.

 Benchmarking learning and development activities

 A benchmark can be defined as a point of reference or comparison, a standard or criterion.
-In HR terms benchmarking is about comparing the costs and benefits of activities against data obtained from inside or outside the organisation - internal or external benchmarking.
+In this context, benchmarking is about comparing the costs and benefits of activities against data obtained from inside or outside the organisation.

 Undertaking a benchmarking exercise on training activity and spend can sharpen the focus of an organisation’s L&D effort by highlighting areas where resources are deployed cost-effectively and to the greatest business benefit.